Pieta Ockelton BA (Hons) MBACP Counsellor & CBT Therapist

 East Riding Of Yorkshire

 My name is Pieta Ockelton.
 I am a Registered Member of the BACP (British Association of Counselling and Psychotherapy).
 I have a degree in Integrative Counselling and have a BA Hons Degree in Cognitive Behaviour Therapy(CBT) and Personal and Corporate Coaching.
-I work as a Primary Care Counsellor for Focus an NHS service provider in Hull.
+I work as a Primary Care Counsellor for Focus an NHS service provider in Hull and Gamcare.
 I have experience working for Hull Rape Crisis and Sexual Abuse Service, Inner Child Potential, Cruse Bereavement Care as well as private clients with varied issues.
-My Private Practice is based in Hull City Centre and Brough.
+My Private Practice is based in Howden and Brough.

 My aim is to provide counselling in a welcoming and safe environment where you can talk about and explore feelings and thoughts in confidence.
 With my extensive life experience I offer a non-judgemental, empathic and congruent approach.
 Being an Integrative Counsellor I can draw from different approaches to suit each client and use advanced CBT skills.

 Issues I explore with clients are, Anxiety, Depression.Trauma, Sexual Abuse, Mental Abuse, Physical Abuse, Stress, Anger, Panic Attacks, Bereavement, Relationship Issues, Low Self-Esteem, Sexuality, Work Related Issues, Rape, Post-Traumatic Stress Disorder,OCD,Weight Issues and Motivation Issues.